 The financial characteristics of specific instruments can be quite important.
 For instance, the choice between a coupon and a bond of equal duration can often be a strategic issue.
 Attention is thus given to analyzing the special characteristics of many bonds, such as extendible, retractable, callable, redeemable, convertible and currency features.

-Independent for 30 years, Letko Brosseau has provided clients consistent outperformance with investments in Canada and around the world.
+Independent for 30 years, Letko Brosseau has provided clients consistent outperformance.

 Billion in firm assets under management